 Lease is the commonly-used local term for a tenancy agreement.
 It is a legal document in Canada that an individual may sign with a landlord or property manager in order to rent a property.
 Once a lease is signed by both parties, a tenancy is begun and the leaseholder and any other occupants listed on the lease (i.e. family members, housemates, etc.) become tenants.
 In BC, tenants have certain rights as well as responsibilities as established by the Residential Tenancy Act.

 - Educate yourself on tenants rights and responsibilities by reviewing the Tenant Resource & Advisory Centre website along with their The Tenant Survival Guide and free, online Renting it Right courses.

 - Read though the document carefully to and make sure that you fully understand the terms.

-- Contact the landlord or property manager to book a time to view the property.
-Make note of any damage (taking photos if necessary) and bring it to the landlord’s attention.
+- Contact the landlord or property manager to book a time to inspect the property.
+Bring a friend or family member with you and make note of any damage (taking photos if necessary) and bring it to the landlord’s attention.

 For any newcomers to Canada, we would advise NOT to attempt to sign a lease to rent your own place right away.
 Unfortunately there are scammers out there who try to steal people’s money, and newly arriving international students tend to be in a higher risk category.
 Even if you would prefer to rent your own place, we strongly encourage you to choose a reputable short-term accommodation option for at least your first few months to allow you time to familiarize yourself with the local area and to view any property before signing a lease.